 - have had any fever for more than two days

 How to ease a fever

 You will naturally want to make comfort a priority when your child has a fever, and avoiding dehydration is important.
-Throughout the day, and during any restless periods at night, give your child small amounts of a clear fluid, such as water, diluted fruit juice or cordial.
+Throughout the day, and during any restless periods at night, give your child small amounts of a clear fluid, such as water, to help keep them hydrated.

 You may also want to try an over-the-counter analgesic designed specifically for children.
-Nurofen for Children contains ibruprofen, which relieves pain and can help reduce fever for up to eight hours.
+Nurofen for Children contains ibuprofen, which relieves pain and can help reduce fever for up to 8 hours.*